Skip to content

 Thanks to this collective effort, we expanded our Endowment Fund, ensuring stable, long-term funding for key international genebanks.
 We also strengthened the global network of genebanks by enhancing data management systems and increasing the number of crop samples available through our Genesys platform and safety duplicated in the Svalbard Global Seed Vault.

 Our projects also advanced in 2024.
 Seeds for Resilience supported national genebanks in Africa by implementing tailored action plans.
 The Biodiversity for Opportunities, Livelihoods and Development (BOLD) project deepened its work with genebanks, explored ways to make more crop diversity accessible to farmers and explored how genebank can work with seed systems.
-BOLD partners deposited seeds in the Svalbard and there was increased focus on opportunity crops.
+BOLD partners deposited seeds in Svalbard and there was increased focus on opportunity crops.
 The BOLDER initiative of BOLD identified underutilized crops that can potentially open economic and nutritional opportunities for Africa.
 We also launched the Power of Diversity Funding Facility to further unlock the potential of opportunity crops.

 The Crop Trust took the opportunity of our 20th anniversary in 2024 to actively engage in global dialogues.
 Key moments included hosting a Crop Diversity Day in Rabat, launching the African Vegetable Biodiversity Rescue Plan with the World Vegetable Center at the 2024 Africa Food Systems Summit, and engaging around the Rio Convention conferences convened by the UN.
 Every event reinforced a fundamental truth we have championed for two decades – crop diversity is food security.